Steve-Fenton/stevefenton.co.uk/src/pages/blog/2023/06/design-has-to-be-hard.md

 Here's the website in 2007.

 :::figure
-:img { src="/img/2023/06/apple-website.png" alt="The Apple website circa 2007.
+:img{ src="/img/2023/06/apple-website.png" alt="The Apple website circa 2007.
 It has gradients, shadows, a sheen on the text, and rounded corners everywhere" loading="lazy" }
-:figcaption[The Apple website around 2007]
+::figcaption[The Apple website around 2007]
 :::

 Look at this site.
 It's glassy - the text has a glossy sheen, there are gradients just about everywhere, shadows subtly enhance the elements.